 There are plenty of reasons to travel to Argentina.
-As the most populous country in South America and largest Spanish-speaking country in the world, Argentina has distinct and beautiful geography, interesting history and culture, thriving nightlife, and unique local cuisine.
+As the third most populous country in South America and largest Spanish-speaking country in the world, Argentina has distinct and beautiful geography, interesting history and culture, thriving nightlife, and unique local cuisine.
 It's no wonder why Argentina attracts thousands of visitors every year.
 Here are a few reasons why tourists can't get enough of Argentina, and why you might want to plan a visit soon.

 01 of 10

 It is a special treat to drink a glass of wine in the same city in which its grape was grown.
-Argentina is the fifth largest wine producing country by volume, so these opportunities abound.
-You can enjoy an aromatic Torrontes in Salta, a classic Cabernet Sauvignon in the north or a meaty Mendoza Malbec in the central region of the country.
+Argentina is the sixth largest wine producing country by volume, so these opportunities abound.
+You can enjoy an aromatic Torrontes in Salta, a classic Cabernet Sauvignon in the north, or a meaty Mendoza Malbec in the central region of the country.
 Many Argentine wineries offer wine tours and tastings.

 02 of 10

 "Poor Niagara!"
-These were the words Eleanor Roosevelt reportedly said when she visited Iguazu Falls for the first time.
+These were the words Eleanor Roosevelt reportedly said when she visited Iguazú Falls for the first time.
 The term "Iguazú" means "great waters" in the Guarani language.
 The falls were established in 1984 as a Natural World Heritage Site by UNESCO.
-Along with Nahuel Huapi National Park in Patagonia, Iguazu Falls is among the most frequented tourist sites in Argentina, and for good reason.
+Along with Nahuel Huapi National Park in Patagonia, Iguazú Falls is among the most frequented tourist sites in Argentina, and for good reason.
 Visitors can enjoy the awe-inspiring views of the falls along with tours, treks, and water sports at the falls' base.

 03 of 10